RI hospital groups Lifespan, CNE sign merger deal; Brown U. commits $125M

 Brown’s active participation distinguishes Tuesday’s announcement from previous efforts to merge Lifespan and Care New England, not least because the Ivy League school is putting its money where its mouth is, committing to spend at least $125 million on the new effort over the next five years.
 Brown is already linked to both hospital groups through its Warren Alpert Medical School.

 The three not-for-profit organizations are launching a campaign to win public support for the deal, including a website called HealthierRI.com.
 They will need to get government sign-off from the R.I.
 Department of Health and Attorney General Peter Neronha, as well as the U.S. Federal Trade Commission.
-The timing of the next steps is unclear.
+The paperwork is expected to be filed with regulators in the coming weeks.

 “What I am most excited about is the ability of our new, locally based, academic health system to compete at a national level, innovate, attract top talent, develop new scientific knowledge, improve the care we deliver and serve as an economic engine for Providence and the state,” Lifespan President and CEO Dr. Timothy Babineau said in a statement.